 What options remain available for the FOMC?

 Some were quick to point out that the Fed’s Sunday actions hadn’t touched the commercial paper market, which had been struggling over the past week.
 However, additional measures were implemented on Tuesday in hopes of loosening up those markets.
 It seems The Fed is willing to use every tool at their disposal to support the economy during this outbreak.
 Stay tuned to find out what the Fed is doing as this situation unfolds.

 Don’t miss our interest rate and Federal Reserve updates.

 To ensure you stay current on major economic or interest rate developments, follow ADM on Twitter, Facebook and LinkedIn.
 We provide a breakdown of each FOMC meeting, including expectations before the meeting and reaction afterward, so you can stay informed.
 In addition, if you want to be sure your cash is 100% protected in these uncertain times, give us a call.
-Marketplace Banking™ by ADM ensures you get the MOST safety and the MOST return for your business deposits.
+Marketplace Banking™ by ADM ensures you get access to extended safety and nationally competitive returns for your business deposits.